esl-writing-skills

 Letting your students openly discuss the writing topic with you and their classmates is a great warm-up activity.
 It’s exciting, and it allows them to generate fun, interesting ideas while learning the value of collaboration.

 You can also allow some class time for presentations on what each pair or group has come up with.
-This can lead to a collective brainstorming as students share their thoughts and ideas with everyone.
-Communicative tasks are always great in any ESL lesson, so don’t forget to use it in your ESL writing lesson plans!
+This can lead to collective brainstorming as students share their thoughts and ideas with everyone.

-You’ll always need to present writing topics in a way that’s effective, concise and fun for your students.
+In an ESL lesson, you’ll always need to present writing topics in a way that’s effective, concise and fun for your students.
 An exciting presentation of writing topics will lead to a cascade of enthusiasm with eager students ready to write at the drop of a hat.
 Furthermore, making them part of the process will teach them to choose topics for themselves and open up future ideas and possibilities for writing.

-7. Understanding Formal vs. Informal Writing
+11. Teach Your Students About Formal vs. Informal Writing

 As your students progress into well-crafted writing, you’ll want to move them toward understanding the difference between formal vs. informal writing.
 Depending on the students’ ages, levels and interests, understanding formal and informal writing styles could be incredibly useful.